okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 layout: Guides
 ---

-This guide walks you through the process of submitting a Workflows connector, OIDC, SAML 2.0, or SCIM integration to the Okta Integration Network (OIN).
+This guide walks you through the process of submitting a Workflows connector, OIDC, SAML 2.0, or SCIM integration to the Okta Integration Network (OIN) using the OIN Manager.
 It also shows you how to update a previously published integration or delete a draft submission.

+> **Note:**
->**Note:** For submitting API service integrations, see [Build an API service integration](/docs/guides/build-api-integration/).
+> * For submitting API service integrations, see [Build an API service integration](/docs/guides/build-api-integration/).
+> * SWA app integrations are no longer accepted for publication in the OIN catalog.

 ---